 Our Nominating and Corporate Governance Committee has prioritized diversity in its refreshment over the past several years.
-As a result, our 10 director nominees for the 2021 Annual Meeting consist of three females (one of whom is also ethnically diverse) and two African American males.
+As a result, our 9 director nominees for the 2022 Annual Meeting include three females (one of whom is also ethnically diverse) and two African American males.

-Colony Capital Board of Directors - At-A-Glance
+DigitalBridge Board of Directors-At-A-Glance